suretrust/dance-academy/README.md

   </a>
 </p>

 This is a one page UI concept of a dance academy which was designed by [Berkay Arpacian on Dribbble](https://dribbble.com/shots/8836789-Dance-Academy-Concept-UI-Design).
+Photo by [Bruce Mars from Pexels](https://www.pexels.com/photo/photography-of-a-woman-listening-to-music-783243/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels).

 ![dance-academy](https://i.ibb.co/RB5NJSw/dance-academy.png)